james-t-larson/neutral-times-api/taskell.md

 - Complete Tests for OpenAi Service
 - Complete Tests for Event Registry
 - Complete Tests for Generation Service

-## Doing

 - Get Lazydocker working in AWS instance.
 Can't even get into rails c without googling
+- Move prompt to database

+## Doing

+- Prompt should be changed to reduce emotional language.
+    * [ ] The current prompt have content that makes it easy to detect as an ai.
+    * [ ] The old prompt is to complex.
+Reduce complexity

 ## Done